recodehive/machine-learning-repos/Prediction Models/Advanced House Price Predictions/README.md

       - Evaluating the model's performance using Mean Squared Error (MSE) and R-squared metrics.

-### Results
-The model's performance metrics are as follows:

 - Training MSE: 0.04
 - Testing MSE: 0.26